 Unfortunately, not all employers follow the law.
-The Census Bureau estimates that, in 2017, disabled workers over the age of 16 earned an average of $12,000 less than their non-disabled peers.
+The Census Bureau estimates that, in 2019, disabled workers earned 66 cents for every dollar than their non-disabled peers.
 For a group that likely has higher medical costs, this wage gap can be devastating.
 Workplace discrimination doesn’t just come in the form of lower salaries, either: From hiring to working environment to decisions on promotions and firings, employees with disabilities may face both subconscious and purposeful bias from leadership.

 Both the FEHA and ADA identify the groups they protect by defining what constitutes a disability.
 Luckily for California employees, the FEHA builds off and augments federal definitions and therefore applies to a larger group of people.
 California code protects those with:

 Mental disabilities (including mental illness, intellectual disability, or other neurological conditions)

 Physical disabilities (including chronic disease, loss of bodily functions, disfigurement, or other mobility impairments)

 Special Education disabilities (any condition that requires or has required accommodations within the classroom)

 History of disability (known by the employer and including any of the above)

 Perceived disability or assumed future disability (regardless of actual disability status)